EVMS Clinical Psychology Internship Program - Administrative Details

 The Internship begins on July 1 and terminates on June 30 of the following year.
 Interns are authorized three weeks of vacation per year.
 Vacations must be scheduled sufficiently in advance to allow for adequate planning for clinical coverage of Interns' responsibilities.
 The amount of vacation that can be taken at any one time shall be determined by the Internship Director and the Intern's primary supervisor.
 No vacation will be authorized during the two weeks immediately preceding the conclusion of the Internship, i.e., following June 15th of the training year.
 Sick leave may be authorized with full pay and benefits for a period not to exceed four weeks.
 The granting of educational leave shall be at the discretion of the Internship Director.
 Leave time should be roughly divided equally between your two rotation sites.
 Leave is on a use-or-lose basis - unused leave is not financially reimbursed.

-The stipend level for the Predoctoral Clinical Psychology Internship program for the 2010-2011 year is $21,735.
+The stipend level for the Clinical Psychology Internship program for the 2018-2019 year will be $25,000.
 In general, Internship stipend figures have tended to increase annually in an effort to reflect cost-of-living adjustments.

 3. Professional Liability Insurance